open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 <!-- markdownlint-disable link-fragments -->

-Familiarity with the following pages is assumed:
+You can configure the Collector to suit your observability needs.
+Before you learn how Collector configuration works, familiarize yourself with the following
+content:

 - [Data collection concepts][dcc] in order to understand the repositories applicable to the OpenTelemetry Collector.
 - [Security guidance](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/security-best-practices.md)

-## Basics
+## Configuration structure

-The Collector consists of four components that access telemetry data:
+The structure of any Collector configuration file consists of four classes of pipeline components that access telemetry data:

 - [Receivers](#receivers)
   <img width="32" class="img-initial" src="/img/logos/32x32/Receivers.svg">